Skip to content

 cd-hit -help

-A simple analysis for a protein sequence set can be done for example with command:
+A simple analysis of a protein sequence set can be done, for example, with the command:

 cd-hit -i my_proteins.fasta -o reduced_set.fasta -c 0.95